Toronto is the capital of Ontario and one of the most populous cities in Canada, with a total population of approximately 2,731,571 as of 2016.

-The annex is just like any other Toronto Neighbourhoods in the West End.
-It is a good hub for young talented professionals and creative minds.
+The annex is just like any other Toronto neighborhood in the West End.
+It is a good hub for young, talented professionals and creative minds.
 This is the abode for staff and students of the University of Toronto.

 It starts at the northwest border of what one would call downtown.
-There are lots of book stores, bars, and restaurants.
-It is also closed to three substations as St. George, Bathurst, and Spadina.
+There are lots of bookstores, bars, and restaurants.
+It is also near three substations: St. George, Bathurst, and Spadina.

-In history, Roncesvalles is the polish neighbourhood of West End Toronto.
-Some indigenes call it “Roncy” which refers to the areas surrounding Roncesvalles Avenue which runs from South Blood to King Street West.
+Historically, Roncesvalles was the Polish neighborhood of West End Toronto.
+Some indigenes call it “Roncy,” which refers to the areas surrounding Roncesvalles Avenue, which runs from South Blood to King Street West.

-It is one of the beautiful neighbourhoods in Toronto with bars, coffee shops, restaurants, and others.
+It is one of the most beautiful neighborhoods in Toronto, with bars, coffee shops, restaurants, and others.
 The major setback is that it demands a lot of transportation to downtown.

-Kensington is a natural home to cafes, food outlets, thrift stores, book shops, and others.
-It’s a neighbourhood sanctuary for bohemians making it awesome for some people, but might also be a reason to stay away as a living destination for other people.
+Kensington is a natural home to cafes, food outlets, thrift stores, and bookshops.
+It’s a neighborhood sanctuary for bohemians, making it awesome for some people, but it might also be a reason to stay away as a living destination for other people.

-This neighbourhood is easy to access downtown alongside two frequent streetcar routes.
+This neighborhood is easy to access downtown alongside two frequent streetcar routes.

-This neighbourhood is close to Kessington Market along College Street.
-Little Italy looks rough just like a conventional Italian neighbourhood.
+This neighborhood is close to Kensington Market along College Street.
+Little Italy looks rough, just like a conventional Italian neighborhood.
 It has so many areas to hang out at night.

-Many summer street carnivals do take place for a weekend every June of each year.
-It is a nice place to watch football such as the World Cup and European Championships.
+Many summer street carnivals take place for a weekend every June of each year.
+It is a nice place to watch football, such as the World Cup and European Championships.

-This neighbourhood is located around Bloor Street between Lansdowne Street and Dufferin Street.
-This neighbourhood has many social amenities.
+This neighborhood is located around Bloor Street between Lansdowne Street and Dufferin Street.
+This neighborhood has many social amenities.

 The Dufferin Mall has several large clothing stores.
-There are other subway stations that make it easier to travel to other neighbourhoods, and there is a church close to a strip club.
+Other subway stations make it easier to travel to other neighborhoods, and there is a church close to a strip club.

 2. Downtown Toronto Neighbourhoods

-This neighbourhood is known for shopping outlets, banks, offices, etc. Living in Downtown Core gives you accessibility to different things you would want, but the high expenses are likely to make you broke.
-There are numerous cocktail bars and flash restaurants such as St. Lawrence Market, the Air Canada Centre, the Art Gallery of Ontario, and the Eaton Centre Shopping Mall.
+There are numerous cocktail bars and flash restaurants, such as St. Lawrence Market, the Air Canada Centre, the Art Gallery of Ontario, and the Eaton Centre Shopping Mall.

 Queens Quay & Spadina/Cityplace

 This is an ideal place for roadside joggers or walking pets.
 There are so many high buildings along Spadina.
-Therefore, it has a high population and its subway stations to other neighbourhoods in Toronto.
+Therefore, it has a high population and subway stations to other neighborhoods in Toronto.

 3. Midtown Toronto Neighbourhoods